USAFA-ECE/ece382/docs/Assignments/lab5.md

 ### Write the `Nokia5110_OutUDec` and `Nokia5110_OutSDec` functions

-Let's implemente two functions for the entire integer types: one for unsigned integers and another for signed integers.
+Let's implement two functions for the entire integer types: one for unsigned integers and another for signed integers.

 ```{important}
 Ensure you understand the test programs.
 You may be asked to write such programs in GRs.